bh2005/CMK-Checks/extremecloudiq/pull scripts/DRAFT_README_GET_CLIENT_LIST.md

-# ExtremeCloud IQ Client List Retrieval Script
+# ExtremeCloud IQ Client List Retrieval Script (get_client_list.py)

-This Python script retrieves the client list from ExtremeCloud IQ via the API and outputs it to JSON and CSV files.
-It supports pagination to retrieve all available data.
+This script retrieves the client list from ExtremeCloud IQ via the API and saves the results to JSON and CSV files.
+It supports pagination and various views.

+## Purpose

+This script is intended for use in CMK-Checks environments to collect and analyze client data from ExtremeCloud IQ.

 ## Prerequisites